Call for Entries: Competition Now Closed for this Year

-- If possible, submit a few screenshots of the site before you made changes to improve usability.
+- If possible, submit a few screenshots of the site before you made changes to improve user experience.
 (We will only score the current design, but knowing where it came from helps us understand its benefits.)

 - Crop images to show only the site (not the browser window and controls).

 - Save in PNG format.

 - Save as separate files (NOT in a document or presentation).

 - Describe each image in the Information document (see Part 1).
 Tell us what's notable about the image.